February 11th, 2019 | Press Releases

 “Legend Senior Living is a great place to work; this allows us to have great associates who deliver great care,” said Theresa Viscardis, Vice President of Operations for Oklahoma, Kansas and Colorado.
 “I’ve been in healthcare operations for 27 years, and all that time, I’ve never worked for an organization with higher standards,” she said.

 Each senior living residence in the state must pass an unannounced, annual re-licensure survey by the ODH.
 “Oklahoma is one of the toughest regulated states,” said Dyson.
 “It is very difficult to attain a zero-deficiency survey.”

 The survey measures residence rights compliance, compliance with hiring processes, background checks – including criminal history and citizenship – and training (abuse, neglect misappropriation of funds).
 The inspection includes sanitation, dining and kitchen facilities, clinical care negotiated service agreements, cleanliness of living quarters, delivery of care, and physical asset management to assure a homelike and safe environment.

 Legend Senior Living has a comprehensive hiring, onboarding, precepting, and ongoing education program and processes, including regional teams that support the education and quality monitoring initiatives the company has developed over the years.

-Dyson said Green Tree attained this goal by consistent teamwork and ensuring the community exceeds the regulations set forth by the health department.
+Dyson said Green Tree attained this goal by consistent teamwork and ensuring the residence exceeds the regulations set forth by the health department.
 “I personally focus more on the regulations set forth by the federal government, rather than the state government, to ensure we exceed the state’s expectations time after time.”